Arr0way/arr0way.github.io/_posts/2016-04-25-lfi-local-file-inclusion-techniques.md

 ---
 layout: blog_item
-title: "LFI Local File Inclusion Techniques to Get Shells"
+title: "LFI Cheat Sheet"
 date:   2016-04-24 11:29:10
 author: Arr0way
-description: 'LFI Explained and some techniques to leverage a shell from an LFI vulnerability.
-LFI to Shell'
+description: 'LFI Explained and the techniques to leverage a shell from a local file inclusion vulnerability.
+How to get a shell from LFI'
 categories: [Web App Penetration Testing]
 tags:
 - LFI